iwarmod/IWAR/README.md

 <p align="center"><strong>Version</strong> Alpha 0.1.7 | <strong>Size</strong> 150MB | <strong>Status</strong> Public Alpha

 <p align="center">
-Visit [Homepage](http://www.clanusml.net/iwar-eng.html) for more info
+Visit http://www.clanusml.net/iwar-eng.html for more info
 </p>

 ###WHAT IS IWAR?

-**Irregular Warfare** is an unofficial addon for Arma 3 - Bohemia Interactive which includes **irregular or insurgent forces** (yes, another one) equiped with weapons and vehicles from RHS Escalation mod.
-While there are already other Addons with such content, I decided to create this to suit our needs within **U.S.M.L.
-OPs**.
+**Irregular Warfare** is an unofficial addon for Arma 3 - Bohemia Interactive which includes **irregular or insurgent forces** (yes, another one) equiped with weapons and vehicles from [RHS Escalation mod](http://www.rhsmods.org) .
+While there are already other Addons with such content, I decided to create this to suit our needs within **[U.S.M.L.
+OPs](http://clanusml.net/usmlops.html)**.

 In addition, **IWAR** is **[ALiVE](http://www.alivemod.com) compatible** and so far consists of one faction; however, the idea is to add more as additional content is created within our internal campaigns.